jforget/raku-Hamilton2/doc/Hamilton.en.md

 horizontal  direction and  about  16  pixels per  km  in the  vertical direction.

+Actually, I  have decided to  add a  vertical scale and  an horizontal scale in the  map drawings.
+They were not part  of the initial design, but I think it has some usefulness.

 ### Why do the region maps show the neighbouring departments?

 The first  reason is  displaying a  full path in  a region.
 Since the